mascam97/laravel-api-quotes/README.md

 ### Running Artisan Commands

-There is a custom command to sent an email as example to the users.
+There is a custom command to send an email as example to the users.

 ```
 sail artisan send:newsletter